mlin698/super-duper-http/README.md

 `python3 Client.py [server location]`

-In the Client, you can then query the server.
+In the Client terminal, you can then query the server.
 If any queries return empty, you will get a 404 not found response.
 If any queries are invalid, the command window running the Server will throw an exception and you will get a 400 response.

 ### Supported commands: